SERIES > Innocent Devil's Harem

 a decorative half-circle window near the top.

-into the house, keeping my thoughts controlled, and helped her sit down at the
+inside, keeping my thoughts controlled, and helped her sit down at the kitchen

-kitchen table.
-Realizing from the scent that the soup was beginning to burn
+table.
+Realizing from the scent that the soup was beginning to burn slightly, I

-slightly, I went ahead and turned off the stove entirely, glancing at the clock
+went ahead and turned off the stove entirely, glancing at the clock as I did

 It was just after 7 PM,